 Manawatū Heritage is a living heritage tool which encourages active participation from the community by accepting digital uploads and written articles from the public.
 By creating a log-in, you can upload your own stories and photographs to the repository as well as comment on individual items, share your findings via email and social media, and download low or high resolution copies of out of copyright materials.

 Manawatū Heritage Tour App

-Manawatū Heritage Tours App brings together community-initiated research, images and content from the award-winning Manawatū Heritage digital repository and mobile technology to help people to explore Palmerston North's rich and often unknown history.
+Manawatū Heritage Tours App brings together community-initiated research, images and content from the award-winning Manawatū Heritage digital repository.
+Mobile technology helps people to explore Palmerston North's rich and often unknown history.
 Current tours include Women's Places, Military Tour (Walking), and Military Tour (Driving).

 Opposing Viewpoints (Gale In Context)